walder/Skynet-IADS/README.md

 Skynet can handle 0-n EW radars.
 For detection of a target the DCS radar detection logic is used.
 You can use any type of radar in an EW role in Skynet.
 Some modern SAM radars have a greater detection range than older EW radars, e.g. the S-300PS 64H6E (160 km) vs EWR 55G6 (120 km).

-You can also designate SAM Sites to act as EW radars, in this case a SAM site will constantly have their radar on.
+You can also designate SAM sites to act as EW radars, in this case a SAM site will constantly have their radar on.
 Long range systems like the S-300 are used as EW radars in real life.
 SAM sites that are out of ammo will stay live if they are set to act as EW radars.

 Nice to know: